sjtu-epcc/LEGO/README.md

 This script **automates code replacement inside UE4**, but users must modify the UE4 installation path inside the script.

+Specifically, the scheduling logic is implemented through multi-thread coordination, which involves both the TaskScheduler thread and the RHI thread.

 4. To simulate game workloads:

 ```